-You can read more about boards of management at www.education.ie.
+You can read more about boards of management at: bit.ly/DEYBOM

-If you are new to Ireland
+👽 If you are new to Ireland

 In Ireland, all children are entitled to free primary and post-primary education.
-Under the Education Welfare Act (2000), education in Ireland is compulsory from age six to 16, or until students have completed three years of second level (post-primary) education.
+Under the Education (Welfare) Act, 2000 education in Ireland is compulsory from age six to 16, or until students have completed three years of second level (postprimary) education.
 In general, children who are at least four years of age on 1 September of a school year to approximately 12 years of age attend a primary school, and children from approximately 12 years to 18 years attend a post-primary school.